 Flint Hill Elementary became a Green Flag school in May of 2014.
-We earned our 2nd Flag in May of 2016 and applied for our 3rd flag in February 2018!
+We earned our 2nd Flag in May of 2016 and our 3rd flag in May of 2018!

 Thanks to Ms. Fischer, our Environmental Stewardship Instructional Assistant, we have grown a new business partner.
 Lowes in Fairfax has chosen Flint Hill has their Hometown Hero Project recipient.

 During our Garden Grub Event in the beginning of October 2017, the wonderful staff of Lowes came to fix our Greenhouse, build new raised beds, make an outdoor whiteboard, and provide us with Virginia Native Plants for around our school grounds.
 We couldn’t be happier for this new partnership.

 To learn more about what we are up to at FHES and all of our Green Energy Efforts- Visit our student blog!
 This blog is run by our Environmental Club.